magento/devdocs/src/marketplace/sellers/technical-review-guidelines.md

 1. At least one major issue found in Magento functionality which was affected by an installed extension.
 1. Blocking issue found and it affects entire extension functionality.
-1. For big extensions, where functionality not concentrated in one particular area we can switch to the not affected area and continue to test it in order to provide more errors to the developer.
+1. For big extensions, where functionality is not concentrated in one particular area we can switch to the unaffected area and continue to test it in order to provide more errors to the developer.
 At the same time, we can stop testing once we have found 2 blockers in separate areas of an extension.

 [3]: https://opensource.org/licenses/OSL-3.0
 [4]: http://rosenlaw.com/OSL3.0-explained.htm